srekhi/splat/docs/component-hierarchy.md

               * onClick pushes new link to URL for channel show page.
       - DirectMessagesListContainer:
         + mapStateToProps(from state.channels):
-          * receives all private channels for current user (use 'selectAllPublicChannels' selector to get direct messages)
+          * receives all private channels for current user (use 'selectAllPrivateChannels' selector to get direct messages)
             - DirectMessagesList
               + props: direct messages
                 * DirectMessageComponent